 It’s 1969 in Laurel Canyon, Hollywood.
 In the eucalyptus scented canyon you can smell the bohemian spirit as you hear the music blow through the hills.

-What makes this collection unique is that graphic artist Craig Holden Feinberg of Begson has taken photos directly from LA's canyons and given them new life on swimwear fabric.
-Designer Heather Roma then mixes Begson's prints with imported Italian materials including natural cotton lace and knit flowers covered in paint and incorporates muted tie-dyes produced in the heart of LA’s garment district.
+What makes this collection unique is that graphic designer Craig Holden Feinberg of Begson has taken photos directly from LA's canyons and given them new life on swimwear fabric.
+Designer Heather Roma then mixes Begson's prints with imported Italian materials including natural cotton lace and knit flowers covered in paint and incorporates muted tie-dyes produced in the heart of LA’s

 Founded by Yoi Tanabe, Giving Treats is in partnership with ASPCA.
 They create pet treats and donate 100% of profits to fund animal shelters and rescue groups in the US.
 The goal is simple, but grand – revolutionize the way animal rescue is funded.